Back to all short courses

 4 Hours | Course runs 1 Day

 ISPOR short courses are designed to enhance knowledge and techniques in core health economics and outcomes research (HEOR) topics as well as emerging trends in the field.
 Short courses offer 4 or 8 hours of premium scientific education and an electronic course book.
-Active attendee participation combined with our expert faculty creates an immersive and impactful virtual learning experience.
-Short courses are not recorded and are only available during the live broadcast.
+Active attendee participation combined with our expert faculty creates an immersive and impactful learning experience.
+Short courses are not recorded and are only available during the live course presentation.